-15. Information to Parents
+16. Information to parents

 In accordance with current good practice, the school will speak to parents about serious incidents involving the use of force and will record such serious incidents.
-In the case of a 'Child Looked After', the Local Authority will also be informed.
+In the case of a 'Looked After or previously Looked After child', the Local Authority will also be informed.

-Exception: if it is likely that reporting an incident to a parent will result in significant harm to the pupil then the school will follow its Child Protection Procedures and contact Cumbria Safeguarding Hub for advice (Tel: 0333 240 1727).
-This may be because a child is chastised inappropriately and/or excessively.
-There may be other safeguarding reasons.
+Exception: if it is likely that reporting an incident to a parent will result in significant harm to the pupil then the school will follow its Child Protection procedures and contact Cumberland Safeguarding Hub for advice (Tel: 0333 240 1727)This may be because a child could be chastised inappropriately and/or excessively or there may be other safeguarding reasons.